Greek Orange Cake

 -Unwrap the phyllo dough from the plastic sleeves, and place on a large work surface or on cookie sheets and pull off the layers then crumple them up lightly and spread out as much as possible.
 Leave at room temperature for about an hour until dough dries out.
 If in a hurry, spread crumpled sheets on baking sheets, in single layers and bake at 200 degrees about 20 minutes until dry.
 Continue until all the sheets have been dried.
 Set aside and allow them to cool.
 Crunch dried filo and rub in your hands until well crumbled into a large bowl.

 -Prepare the syrup: Add all the syrup ingredients (orange juice, water, sugar, orange zest, and cinnamon stick) to a medium pot and bring to a boil.
-Simmer 5-7 minutes.
+Simmer, without stirring, 5-7 minutes or until it thickens slightly.
 Set it aside to cool completely.

 -In the meantime, mix the cake batter.
 Place the sugar and the eggs in a mixing bowl and beat about 5 minutes until thick and creamy.
 Add the oil and melted butter, yogurt, the orange juice and zest, vanilla extract and salt and mix well, about 2 minutes.
 Add the baking powder, and whisk lightly.